fluse9/frontend-interview/README.md

 To start the dev server run `make run`.

-The current setup includes the following pre-installed libraries:
+You are free to solve the problem in whatever way you wish, although the current setup does include the following pre-installed libraries, if you prefer:

 - React Query
 - React Hook Form
 - `shadcn`

-Although you are free to approach the exercise in any direction you wish.